New York Governor Andrew Cuomo proposes free tuition at state colleges

 Cuomo announced his proposal in Queens on Tuesday, alongside Senator Bernie Sanders who first advocated for free tuition during the 2016 presidential campaign.

+"In this economy, you need a college education if you're going to compete," Cuomo said in front of a crowd at LaGuardia Community College.

+"It's incredibly hard and getting harder to get a college education today.
+It's incredibly expensive and debt is so high it's like starting a race with an anchor tied to your leg," he said.

 Tuition at New York's state-operated colleges, which includes 64 SUNY campuses, is currently $6,470 at four-year schools and $4,350 at community colleges.

-Cuomo said the program, called the Excelsior Scholarship, would begin this year.
+The City University of New York's 18 campuses have similar tuition costs and would also be included under Cuomo's plan.

+About 59% of students at New York's four-year colleges graduate with debt, according to The Institute for College Access and Success.
+On average, they are carrying $29,320 of debt.

+Cuomo said his proposed program, called the Excelsior Scholarship, would start this year, and roll out over the next three.
+It would begin by making families who earn up to $100,000 a year eligible in the fall of 2017, increasing to $110,000 in 2018, and eventually reaching $125,000 in 2019.